-As you know, we have quite a lot experience with onboarding.
+As you know, we have quite a lot of experience with onboarding.
 On most days, the term onboarding refers to the process of integrating a new employee to your organization, but on Thanksgiving, onboarding takes on a different meaning for us.

 As a thank you for your loyal support, we wanted to share a special list of techniques for maximizing the number of foods you can onboard into your body before you have to take a nap on your aunt Ruth’s couch.

-1) Start the Night Before
+1) Start The Night Before

 Thanksgiving will be a marathon, so take a tip from elite runners and be disciplined before the big race.
 Eat a big dinner to keep your stomach at peak volume, drink lots of water, stretch, and hit the hay early.
 After three glasses of wine and a half a turkey tomorrow, you’ll want all the energy you have access to.

-2) Show up Prepared
+2) Show Up Prepared

 Like the first day at a new office, you need to show up both well-rested and armed with the right tools for the job.
 We recommend the following toolkit: